-As the 2018 Winter Olympics draw to a close, we remember so many performances by talented and determined athletes from around the world.
+The 2022 Olympics are underway and we will watch so many performances by talented and determined athletes from around the world.
 The speed, agility, strength, and stamina of these young men and women is obvious.
-Less obvious are the complex rules and scoring for the 15 winter sports and their 102 events.
+Less obvious are the complex rules and scoring for the 15 winter sports and their 109 medal events.
 In a way, the complicated rules and scoring might remind someone of the complicated algorithms for hospital scoring!
 Taking this idea a little further, we wondered...
 What if hospitals were scored like Winter Olympics sports?

 The goal of some Winter Olympics sports may be having the fastest time (Super-G), fastest aggregate time (Bobsled), or simply crossing the finish line first (Cross Country Skiing).
 When speed is the sole determination of the winner, athletes do not have to worry about style or scores, but they do have to focus on every adjustment or strategy that can maximize speed while staying within the defined limits for equipment and technique.

 If speed or efficiency were the sole measurement for hospitals, can you imagine the result?
 Every effort would be focused on getting patients in and out of the hospital as quickly as possible.
 Perhaps this would spur innovation in logistics and procedures - it might even encourage some infection reduction as a means to reduce extended length of stay - but it leaves so much out of the picture.
 Personal interactions with patients would likely go right out the window, as would team consultations and collaborations that, while taking some extra time, can prove essential for positive outcomes.
 We can see this in action today any time we feel rushed through an appointment or feel pressure to increase room turnover rates.